-Wood decay fungi (wood rot) activity and damage was found in the following area(s):-
+The beginning of wood decay fungi (wood rot), which if the timber is not sealed and protected will develop in wood decay, was found in the following area(s):-

-Affected Timbers / Areas:
+Affected timbers / Areas:

 Various external timbers.

 Severity

 The visible damage to the timbers appears to be moderate.
 Further damage may exist in concealed areas.
 Please refer to the definitions section of this report - Section 1.2 - Timber Damage.